A Deep Learning-Based Method for Power System Resilience Evaluation: Experiment Results

 \subsubsection{Recovery Model}

-We assume there are 15 repair teams shared by all the substation service areas.
-For each episode, the initial locations of the 15 repair teams are determined using K-Means clustering of the centroids of the substation service areas.
-During the hazard stage, the repair teams do not repair the damaged lines.
-In the restoration stage, the repair teams begin repairing the broken lines.
-The order in which lines are repaired is determined by their criticality, which is calculated based on the number of customers who would lose power if the line were removed from the network.
-Each repair team spends a few hours at each broken line to simulate the repair process.
-The episode concludes when all broken lines have been repaired.
+The recovery process models the actions of 15 repair teams shared among all substation service areas.
+At the beginning of each simulation episode, the initial locations of the repair teams are determined using K-Means clustering of the centroids of the substation service areas.
+During the hazard stage, no repairs are performed.
+Once the restoration stage begins, repair teams are dispatched to fix damaged lines according to a priority order based on line criticality—that is, the number of customers who would lose service if the line were removed from the network.
+Each team spends a random number of hours repairing each failed line, and the restoration process continues until all damaged lines have been repaired.
+The episode concludes when full service is restored across the system.